kyleraze/Website/content/research/research.markdown

 #### "Voter Suppression?
 Evidence from *Shelby County v.
 Holder*" [[PDF](/files/voter_suppression.pdf)]

-- Robust evidence shows that the Voting Rights Act increased voter turnout among citizens of color, with signifcant downstream efects on representation, school funding, and the black-white wage gap.
+- Robust evidence shows that the Voting Rights Act increased voter turnout among citizens of color, with signifcant downstream effects on representation, school funding, and the black-white wage gap.
 In 2013, the Supreme Court's ruling in *Shelby County v.
 Holder* and subsequent Congressional inaction ended preclearance--a key enforcement mechanism of the Voting Rights Act.
-- To assess whether the removal of preclearance reduced voter turnout and support for Democratic presidential candidates, I leverage diference-in-diferences variation in preclearance removal using county election returns and national election surveys.
+- To assess whether the removal of preclearance reduced voter turnout, I leverage diference-in-diferences variation in preclearance removal using county election returns and national election surveys.
 - I find little evidence that preclearance removal reduced voter turnout, either overall or among voters of color.
-In contrast to journalistic accounts, I show that preclearance removal may have increased Democratic vote share.

 ## Works in Progress